microsoft/CollectServiceFabricData/docs/aad-configuration.md

     ![](media/azure-configure-desktop-devices.png)

-1. Authentication configuration should look same / similar to below.
+1. Authentication configuration should be configured same / similar to below.

     ![](media/azure-app-authentication-configuration.png)